esyede/rakit/packages/docs/data/arrays.md

 ### Arr::divide()

-This method returns two arrays, one containing the keys, and the other containing the values of the given array:
+Returns two arrays, one containing the keys, and the other containing the values of the given array:

 ```php